eddennison/eddennison.github.io/_posts/2021-07-09-usererror.markdown

 The underlying problem turned out to be that I had not configured the FiOS router's IPV4 address distribution settings.
 As soon as I excluded the static IP addresses from the IPV4 address distribution, the problem was solved.

-I'm not sure exactly what led me to the solution, althoug as soon as I realized that the wired Ethernet switch was somehow poisoning the FiOS router, I had a good clue.
+I'm not sure exactly what led me to the solution, although as soon as I realized that the wired Ethernet switch was somehow poisoning the FiOS router, I had a good clue.
 I was somewhat surprised that the presence of a misconfigured device would take down the entire wired side of the router.